 Feodor Dostoevski’s novella Двойник (Dvoynik), published in 1846, is an excellent example of the genre.
 The central character is Golyadkin, a shy young office clerk working in a government department, who meets his double on the way home from a party he’s been asked to leave after a series of embarrassing social gaffes.
 They become friends and the double gets to meet all his colleagues.
 He is identical to Golyadkin except in character, being confident, outgoing and charming; everybody loves him and soon it becomes apparent that the pseudo-Golyadkin is taking over Golyadkin’s life.

-In Baudrillard’s theory, the industrial revolution gave birth to new orders of simulation which infiltrated our experience and became inherent to our existence.
+In Jean Baudrillard’s simulation theory, the industrial revolution gave birth to new orders of simulation which infiltrated our experience and became inherent to our existence.
 Mass-produced objects are copies, but copies of what?
 They no longer refer to a real original, as a portrait does to a real face or a map to a real place.
 In the industrial age, a tide of mass-production overwhelms authentic making, and eventually destroys even the concept of originality.
 A mass-produced product is a second order simulacrum: indistinguishable from its ‘original’, the image now threatens to displace reality.
 Such second-order images are described by Baudrillard as being of the order of malefice.
 This dramatic word-choice resonates with the strange anxiety reified in the stories.

 Automation-anxiety found violent expression in the hammers, torches and and rifles of the Luddite uprising in England in the early years of the nineteenth century.
 A mechanised loom is a highly specified mimicry: it simulates the skills of a human artisan.
-According to tradition, when an apprentice weaver New Ludd, or Ludlow, took a hammer to two looms in the 1780s, he was merely venting his frustration at being criticised for the quality of his work.
+According to tradition, when an apprentice weaver Ned Ludd, or Ludlow, took a hammer to two looms in the 1780s, he was merely venting his frustration at being criticised for the quality of his work.
 But as machines progressively took the place of skilled artisans in England’s textile industry, his act of destruction became an inspiration to a growing movement of under-employed weavers whose livelihoods were threatened.
-In the opening decades of the nineteenth century, the products were still inferior to the real thing, but machines were growing in sophistication.
+In the opening decades of the nineteenth century, machine-products were still inferior to the real thing, but the machines were growing in sophistication.
 From 1804 there was the Jacquard loom, fitted with a device that was essentially a punch-card computer, which could co-ordinate the execution of sophisticated weaves and embroideries such as brocade, damask and matelassé.

 By 1810, Ludd had become the folk hero and fictitious leader of a resistance army using sabotage and arson to roll back mechanisation in the textile industry, or at least to force negotiations over the role of skilled labour in the new economy.
 The Luddites attacked mills and factories across the North of England, smashing machines and scrawling NED LUDD DID THIS on the walls.